-Poll: 36% approve of Trump's handling of presidency
+Trump begins presidency with low approval numbers, poll shows - amNewYork

 Men approved of him 41% to 38% while women approved of him 33% to 50%.

-The poll was the first major survey conducted since Trump assumed office.
+The poll was the first major survey conducted since Trump assumed office on Jan.
+20.

 At the same time, voters gave former President Barack Obama a 59% approval rating, according to the poll.
 Congress, on the other hand, had a 19% approval rating.